kynomatix/Gemlaunch-Leaderboard/replit.md

-# GemLaunch Rewards System
+# Gemlaunch Rewards System

 ## Overview

-GemLaunch is a blockchain-based rewards platform that tracks user activities on the BNB Chain and awards points for various actions like token creation, fair launches, presales, volume trading, and referrals.
+Gemlaunch is a blockchain-based rewards platform that tracks user activities on the BNB Chain and awards points for various actions like token creation, fair launches, presales, volume trading, and referrals.
 The system features a comprehensive leaderboard, accolade system, and admin dashboard for managing point configurations.

 ## System Architecture